claesenm/spark-ml-inventory/README.md

 ## Acknowledgments

+This inventory is inspired by [mfornos’ inventory of awesome microservices](https://github.com/mfornos/awesome-microservices).

-Table of contents generated with [DocToc](https://github.com/thlorenz/doctoc)
+Table of contents generated with [DocToc](https://github.com/thlorenz/doctoc).